 The California Water Code includes 22 kinds of districts or local agencies with specific statutory provisions to manage surface water.
 Many of these agencies have statutory authority to exercise some forms of groundwater management.
 For example, a Water Replenishment District (Water Code Section 60000 et seq.) is authorized to establish groundwater replenishment programs and collect fees for that service, while a Water Conservation District (Water Code Section 75500 et seq.) can levy groundwater extraction fees.
-Through special acts of the Legislature, 13 local agencies have been granted greater authority to limit export and control some in-basin extraction upon evidence of overdraft or the threat of an overdraft condition.
+Through special acts of the Legislature, 13 local agencies have been granted greater authority to manage groundwater.
+Most of these agencies, formed since 1980, have the authority to limit export and control some in-basin extraction upon evidence of overdraft or the threat of an overdraft condition.
 These agencies can also generally levy fees for groundwater management activities and for water supply replenishment.